 See your dentist as soon as possible if you have toothache.
 If you don't have a dentist you can use the NHS tool to find your nearest surgery or our pharmacy team will be happy to help with pain relief advice.

 One of the main toothache causes is poor oral hygiene.
 Not looking after your teeth or regularly visiting the dentist can lead to problems, including:

 - An infection, this can happen when a tooth has broken through the skin

 - Issues with your braces

-It’s recommended that everyone brushes their teeth twice a day, and visit their dentist for regular check-ups.
-This will mean that any issues you have are found early before they cause you pain.
+Make sure the whole family is brushing their teeth twice a day and visiting their dentist for regular check-ups.
+So, any issues are found early before they cause you pain.

 What are the symptoms of a toothache?

 The first sign that something is wrong with your tooth is pain.
 The type of pain you experience can differ, from sharp or throbbing pain, for some this may only occur when you bite down with your teeth or it could be more constant.